“If at first you don’t succeed, Try, try, try again.” – Thomas H. Palmer

 Looking at your own data will help you know what the best time frame is for your business.

-Q5: What should I do if it does (or doesn’t) work?
+5. What should I do if resending an email works or doesn’t work?

 If resending an email doesn’t work, you can do one of two things: